oitofelix/dragopkg/specification.md

 the game's artistic work --- to offer a playable game.
 For this, there is another upstream package called _Freedoom_ which offers the so called _IWAD file_ that contains all such data.
-It could be useful to combine both upstream packages in a single _DragoPKG source package_, so a playable game can be distributed.
-In that case, the _PrBoom_ part would be used to make the architecture-dependent _live packages_ --- like those belonging to the _program class_ --- and the _Freedoom_ part would be used to make the architecture independent _live packages_ --- like those belonging to the _data class_.
+It could be useful to combine both upstream packages into a single _DragoPKG source package_, so a playable game can be distributed.
+In that case, the _PrBoom_ part would be used to make the architecture-dependent _live packages_ --- e.g. those belonging to the _program class_ --- and the _Freedoom_ part would be used to make the architecture independent _live packages_ --- e.g. those belonging to the _data class_.
 Actually, there are other upstream _IWAD packages_ for the same engine, and they could be included along that _DragoPKG source package_ in such a way that each _IWAD_ would be placed in a distinct